Daisy-Wang-Dev/BodyBeast_client/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+1. To run this project, you will need to add the following environment variables to your .env file

 `REACT_APP_API_URL`

+2. You will also need to clone the backend API for this project from the git repo:

+`BodyBeast_API`